ar-/gdroidclient/README.md

 * ETH: 0a6604dc5000c57e80f824601535db216e77482f
 * XMR: 4AffoFbFhfGZdBeMaQYSCMTURacM3qZYxKHQeLx8xkiLUjzk2GPzjCrNU5uquXEsEL6wcN8b5ULg5JdDaQfuQRkUJs6xx3f

-Note: These addresses are taken from the original autors website (http://super-sm.art/).
-They are cryptographicaly signed, with the same key, that signed the git commits of this software project.
-Feel free to verify the GPG signatures so you can be sure, that you donation goes to the person, who actually commited the code of this software.
+*Note: These addresses are taken from the original autors website (http://super-sm.art/).
+They are cryptographically signed, with the same key, that signed the git commits of this software project.
+Feel free to verify the GPG signatures so you can be sure, that you donation goes to the person, who actually commited the code of this software.*

 How much to donate? 🙂